 Four electric utilities provide electric power to Dyer County residents.
 All buy their electricity from the Tennessee Valley Authority, nationally known as a low-cost provider of electricity.

-Electric power is supplied by TVA and distributed through Dyersburg Electric System, Newbern Electric System, Forked Deer Electric and Gibson County Electric.
+Electric power is supplied by TVA and distributed through Dyersburg Electric System, Newbern Electric System, Forked Deer Electric and Gibson Electric Membership Corporation.
 Contact the following for information on utility service hook-up.